Ingersoll Lockwood: Personal life

+Later years and death

 Lockwood spent his retirement years as a recluse in Saratoga Springs, New York where he published his last book, a collection of poetry entitled In Varying Mood, or, Jetsam, Flotsam and Ligan in 1912.
 It opens with juxtaposed photographs of Lockwood at age 35 and at age 70.
 In the preface, he wrote:

 The end has almost come.
 I'm only waiting for the signal to push off and begin my voyage to the Isles of the Blest in the far Western Seas.
 I was troubled in my mind at first, for my little bark, staunch though it may be, sat too deep in the water.
 It was overladen with conceits that wouldn't be current and merchandise that wouldn't be saleable in the Isles of the Blest.
 Overboard with it!
 Now that I have lightened ship I feel better.

 Lockwood died in Saratoga Springs five years later, in 1918, at the age of 77.
 He had no children or surviving relatives.